Sat. Afternoon - Workshops with Dean Paton at Rose City Studios

 He loves getting chances to teach in Portland, and, for this visit, he’ll gear the workshop to people with some partner-dancing experience: advanced beginners, intermediate and more experienced dancers.
 “Foxtrot may have debuted in the early 20th century, but never make the mistake of thinking Foxtrot is somehow old fashioned,” Dean says.
 “It remains the most useful dance there is, because you can dance Foxtrot to anything except waltz.”
-The 4-hour workshop includes practice time as well as a brown-bag lunch discussion focused on Foxtrot and dance.

 “My first goal in every class is always the same,” Dean says: “make it safe to screw up, safe to step on the wrong foot, safe to do even the simplest of moves completely wrong.
 Because only when you feel safe enough to make mistakes will you have enough confidence to take risks.
 And taking risks is necessary to really learn effectively.”